Financial Aid at MCC

 Maximum Timeframe Standard (Quantitative):

 All students receiving financial aid must complete their educational program within 150% of the published length.
-The Maximum Timeframe Standard includes all curriculum hours attempted at Mayland Community College and any accepted transfer credits or developmental credit hours, regardless of timeframe.
+The Maximum Timeframe Standard includes all curriculum hours attempted at Mayland Community College and any accepted transfer credit hours that apply toward students' programs of study, regardless of timeframe.
+The maximum timeframe standard does not include developmental course credits.
 The MCC college catalog provides a course listing for each educational program and the number of credit hours needed to complete the program.
 The published program lengths do not include developmental hours that may be required for individual students.
-For example, the Medical Assisting Associate in Applied Science Degree is 76 credit hours in length, therefore, a student receiving financial aid enrolled in that program may attempt, including accepted transfer and developmental credit hours, up to 114 credit hours (76 credit hours times 150%) and remain eligible for financial aid.
+For example, the Medical Assisting Associate in Applied Science Degree is 76 credit hours in length, therefore, a student receiving financial aid enrolled in that program may attempt, including accepted transfer credit hours, up to 114 credit hours (76 credit hours times 150%) and remain eligible for financial aid.

 Students who exceed the 150% maximum timeframe are not eligible to receive financial aid at Mayland Community College.
 The maximum timeframe standard does not provide for a warning status.
 However, students who exceed the maximum timeframe for their program of study may continue to receive financial aid by completing a successful appeal (see Appeal Process).